Students Starting Before Fall 2012 may have slightly different requirements - see your Academic Advisor for details on your particular program.

 Requirements may vary in earlier catalogs.
 Consult with your advisor for specific requirements.

 For degree-seeking students in the Barton School of Business, Advanced Standing is a prerequisite for all upper-division business courses.
 Upper-division courses are defined as 300-level or above.
-You should complete the tests after you finish each corresponding course, you do not wait and take them all at once.
+You should complete the assessments after you finish each corresponding course, you do not wait and take them all at once.

 Students must meet ALL of the following requirements to achieve Advanced Standing: